lenskit/lkpy/docs/guide/splitting.rst

 The :mod:`~lenskit.splitting` module splits data sets for offline evaluation using cross-validation and other strategies.
-The various splitters are implemented as functions that operate on a :class:`~lenskit.data.Dataset` and return one or more train-test splits (as :class:`TTSplit` objects).
+The various splitters are implemented as functions that operate on a :class:`~lenskit.data.Dataset` and return one or more train-test splits (as :class:`.TTSplit` objects).

 .. versionchanged:: 2024.1
     Data splitting was moved from ``lenskit.crossfold`` to the :mod:`lenskit.splitting`